 Mulholland Drive is one of the best places to remember why driving in L.A. can be fun.
 This is the road of classic make-out points, Hollywood chase scenes and scenic splendor.
 Up here, you leave behind the bustle of the basin for a sweet-smelling paradise where the views are just as impressive as the real estate.

-Start your drive on the road’s eastern end, near the Hollywood Bowl Overlook, and a half-dozen Valley-facing overlooks later you’ll arrive at the San Vicente Mountain Park.
+Start your drive on the road’s eastern end, near the Hollywood Bowl Overlook (temporarily closed), and a half-dozen Valley-facing overlooks later you’ll arrive at the San Vicente Mountain Park.
 From there, the road turns into a dirt path closed off to car traffic until it picks up again near Topanga Canyon.

 14 miles; 50 minutes